-As a roofer, you might wonder how to update my roofing website.
+As a roofer, you might wonder how to update your roofing website.

-Therefore they are more inclined to rank new content higher than old content.
-So in this sense, updating your website affects SEO, which will affect your bottom line as a roofer.
-But, if you have ever wondered, “how often should I update my roofing website?”
-Today’s post is for you.
+Therefore, they are more inclined to rank new content higher than old content.
+So, in this sense, updating your website affects SEO, which will affect your bottom line as a roofer.

 How Often To Update Your Roofing Website

-How often should you be updating your roofing website?
-Our recommendation is as often as possible.
+Our recommendation is to update your website as often as possible.
 The fact is that making even minor tweaks could give you a slight edge over your competitors in terms of search engine rankings.

 Again, this doesn’t mean that you have to make architectural changes to your website all the time.
 It just means that you should be adding fresh content, updating information, adding new product descriptions, and making sure all information is accurate as often as possible.